 Skinny ties are a great accessory for fashion-forward women.
 However, if it's not appropriate for a male to wear a skinny tie to your workplace, it isn't for a female either.

 TieMart offers a huge selection of professional skinny ties, ranging from 2- to 3-inches wide.
-Our collection includes office-appropriate pattern and solid color skinny ties.
-Prices are really affordable (cheap, actually), so you can either buy more ties or save your hard-earned money for something more fun.
-(Vacay, anyone?)
+Their collection includes office-appropriate patterned and solid color skinny ties.
+The prices are really affordable, so you can either buy more ties or save your hard-earned money for something more fun.